hb-gatsby/gatsby-starter-lumen/content/posts/2020-05-05-Angularjs-on-ipfs-on-Fleek.md

 ng new your-app-name
 ```

-This command will bootstrap a complete AngularJS app for you, you would also be prompted if you would like to add Angular routing, that should be a yes and also the kind of css style you would like to use, for example, CSS, SCSS, LESS, and the likes.
+This command will bootstrap a complete AngularJS app for you.
+You would also be prompted if you would like to add Angular routing, that should be a yes and also the kind of css style you would like to use.
+For example, CSS, SCSS, LESS, and the likes.
 You can see a picture of my process below

 ![](images/angular/terminal.png)